-Work has begun on a £1.4m project which will provide a contemporary workspace for technology and science-focused businesses.
+Work is now complete on a £1.4m project which provides a contemporary workspace for technology and science-focused businesses.

-Orbit, run by Durham University, will be based within one of the University’s research institutes at the North East Technology Park (NETPark), a leading UK science park.
+Orbit, run by Durham University, is based within one of the University’s research institutes at the North East Technology Park (NETPark), a leading UK science park.

 Orbit will give members access to office, hot-desking, networking, and collaboration space while receiving targeted business guidance, support, and regular sessions delivered by the University’s researchers on a range of subjects.